 Trim Your Videos for Length

 The trimming process in Windows Movie Maker is there to allow you to trim off footage from each clip.
 This is helpful for clips that don’t start or stop exactly where you want them to.
 A handy way to use the trim tool is to plan ahead when filming your video.
 Consider using a marker of some sort to designate on camera where you want the scene to begin.
 This gives you the chance to begin filming whenever you would like.
-When you import the footage into Windows Movie Maker, trim the clip back to where you displayed the marker on screen.
+When you import the footage into Windows Movie Maker, trim the clip back to where you displayed the marker on the screen.

 Use Transitions to Keep the Viewer’s Attention